 Keeping your locks messy and tousled on top will create a fresh take on the classic French Crop.
-This is a great look for younger men or those who want a style which is a little more interesting or youthful.
-This can look as rugged or as playful as you like, it just depends how you rock your messy look.
+This is a great look for younger men or those who want a style that is a little more interesting or youthful.
+This can look as rugged or as playful as you like, it just depends on how you rock your messy look.
 Style using hair wax by roughly running your hands through the top of the hair.
 Pull pieces in different directions and set with a light coat of hairspray.
 This is the ultimate woke up like this, laid back bro style, however, it certainly looks sleek enough to wear out on the town.

-12. French Crop with Combover
+12. French Crop with Comb over

-Combining a French Crop with a slick comb-over is the perfect style for any gentleman.
+Combining a French Crop with a slick comb over is the perfect style for any gentleman.
 Keep your hair medium to long at the top and blow dry it back, pulling it to one side using a round barrel brush.
 Add some texture to the combover by running a small amount of wax through it and secure with a light mist of hairspray.
 This style is great for work or play.
 It is also ageless, easy to achieve, and will suit any face shape.